msank00/msank00.github.io/_posts/2019-07-13-blog_205_DL_NLP_Part_2.md

 - **Semantics** is the meaning being conveyed.

 A sentence that is syntactically correct, however, is not always semantically correct.
-- E**xample,** “cows flow supremely” is grammatically valid (subject — verb — adverb) but it doesn't make any sense.
+- **Example,** “cows flow supremely” is grammatically valid (subject — verb — adverb) but it doesn't make any sense.

 ## SYNTACTIC ANALYSIS